James M. Ellison, MD, MPH

 The body’s immune system, which functions as a security guard by identifying and attacking potential sources of harm, is armed with a variety of protective weapons.
 Among the most important of these are the cells that roam through blood and tissues, disabling germs and eating their remains.
 In the bloodstream, these cells are called macrophages.

 The related cells in the brain, a highly protected area with its own security system, are called microglia.
 Like macrophages, the microglia travel around in a resting state until “activated” by a possible danger.
 Activated microglia, like microscopic guard dogs, are intended to protect the brain but sometimes create havoc in the process.
-Microglia recognize the amyloid plaques of AD as unwanted and attack them as they would attack an infection.
+Microglia recognize the amyloid plaques of Alzheimer’s as unwanted and attack them as they would attack an infection.

 A current explanation of this therapeutic failure focuses on the different effects that anti-inflammatory treatment might have at different disease stages.
-They might be helpful as preventive agents but actually hurtful if used later in the course of AD, when their anti-inflammatory effects might interfere with the body’s self-protective response.
+They might be helpful as preventive agents but actually hurtful if used later in the course of Alzheimer’s, when their anti-inflammatory effects might interfere with the body’s self-protective response.

 Recent advances in neuroimaging allow us to label and view a mitochondrial protein, TSPO, which accumulates in the inflamed brain under conditions that activate microglia.
-Along with amyloid, this protein is increased in the brains of people with AD.
-The association of increased TSPO with decreased performance on the Mini-Mental State Examination, a test used to measures cognitive impairment, supports the idea that activation of microglia is bad for cognitive functioning.
-A current hypothesis is that inflammatory activity in the brain promotes AD by increasing the production of amyloid, killing healthy neurons, and ultimately reducing microglial cells’ ability to remove amyloid plaques.
+Along with amyloid, this protein is increased in the brains of people with Alzheimer’s.
+The association of increased TSPO with decreased performance on the Mini-Mental State Examination, a test used to measure cognitive impairment, supports the idea that activation of microglia is bad for cognitive functioning.
+A current hypothesis is that inflammatory activity in the brain promotes Alzheimer’s by increasing the production of amyloid, killing healthy neurons, and ultimately reducing microglial cells’ ability to remove amyloid plaques.

-If the connection between immune response and AD is one that contributes to disease, the next step will be to see whether this understanding leads to improved treatment.
+If the connection between immune response and Alzheimer’s is one that contributes to disease, the next step will be to see whether this understanding leads to improved treatment.
 Among the lessons this theory holds for us are the following:

 Explore a sample of the many research projects that BrightFocus funds regarding inflammation and Alzheimer's disease: